Why DACH Companies Fail Their Netherlands Launch (And What To Do Instead)

 The talent mistake

-Many DACH companies hire a Dutch "country manager" or sales rep as their first Netherlands hire — then ask that person to build brand, generate leads, and close deals simultaneously.
+Many DACH companies hire a Dutch "country manager" or sales rep as their first Netherlands hire, then ask that person to build brand, generate leads, and close deals simultaneously.

 This rarely works.
-Not because the person is wrong — but because the role is impossible without marketing infrastructure behind it.
+Not because the person is wrong, but because the role is impossible without marketing infrastructure behind it.

 Otherwise your sales rep is doing cold outbound with no air cover, which is expensive and demoralizing.
+I've seen talented Dutch salespeople leave after six months because the system around them was set up to fail.

 The Fractional CMO model for international expansion

 This is exactly the gap I work in.
-Most DACH companies entering the Netherlands don't need a full-time local CMO — they need someone who understands both markets, has already made the mistakes, and can build the marketing foundation that makes sales possible.
+Most DACH companies entering the Netherlands don't need a full-time local CMO.
+They need someone who understands both markets, has already made the mistakes, and can build the marketing foundation that makes sales possible.

-I've run this playbook across multiple DACH-to-NL expansions.
-The typical engagement looks like this:
+I've run this playbook across multiple DACH-to-NL expansions over 18 years and 200+ companies, including campaigns allocating €200M+ in ad spend across European markets.
+The typical Fractional CMO engagement for a Netherlands entry looks like this:

 Month 1-2: Market positioning for the Dutch ICP, Dutch landing page, local social proof strategy